 4. Respond to messages ASAP

-Restaurant Facebook pages are often times the first place people go to when wanting to learn more about a restaurant.
-By quickly responding to questions and comments left on your Facebook profile, your page will display a message that says “Responds quickly” to anyone who is on your page.
+Restaurant Facebook pages are oftentimes the first place people go to when wanting to learn more about a restaurant.
+By quickly responding to questions and comments left on your Facebook profile, your page will display a message that says “Response quickly” to anyone who is on your page.
 This increases how likely guests are to leave comments.